 What Is Trophy Hunting?

-Put simply, trophy hunting is the careful and selective hunting of a particular wild game animal, usually because that particular animal has a desirable characteristic, such as large antlers/horns and/or a distinctive hide.
-Most hunters then keep the trophy, be it the hide and/or the antlers/horns of the animal, and preserve them as some sort of memento of the hunt.
+Trophy hunting is the selective hunting of a particular wild game animal, usually older males, because that particular animal has a desirable characteristic, such as large antlers/horns.
+Most hunters then eat the animal and keep the trophy (the hide and/or the antlers/horns) and preserve them as some sort of memento of the hunt.

 This helps memorialize the memory of the hunt (and all of the experiences that went along with it) for the hunter.
 However, it also preserves the beauty and majesty of the animal, which lasts much longer and can be enjoyed by many more people in a trophy room or museum than it would in the wild.

 Normally, trophy hunters target older animals that may be past breeding age.
 Especially in the case of the very old animals that are often pursued by trophy hunters, they may be so old that they would not have survived the next winter or dry season, dying of exposure or starvation instead.

 Elgin Gates said it best in his description of trophy hunters:

 The true trophy hunter is a self-disciplined perfectionist seeking a single animal, the ancient patriarch well past his prime that is often an outcast from his own kind… If successful, he will enshrine the trophy in a place of honor.
 This is a more noble and fitting end than dying on some lost and lonely ledge where the scavengers will pick his bones, and his magnificent horns will weather away and be lost forever.

 The pronghorn buck in the photo below is a prime example: he was extremely old and his teeth were worn nearly completely down.
 He obviously had lived a long and interesting life and it’s unlikely he would have made it through that winter.